khalidative/khalidative.github.io/_posts/2020-4-11-ecommerce-chatbots-interactive-demo.md

 Many shoppers are already accustomed to using live chat widgets on the ecommerce sites they buy from, like this one from Lincoln Davies Building Supply Company:

 ![]({{site.baseurl}}/assets/images/10001_website_widget.png)

+But chat widgets don’t necessarily need to be staffed by live support agents.
+You can use chatbots to offer your customer 24/7 answers and support.

+And if you create your widget using the Messenger interface, every visitor who interacts with your chatbot will be added as a contact on the platform.

+You can continue sending information and updates even they leave your site, with the goal of ultimately bringing them back for a purchase.

+### 4. Links to Bots & QR Codes

+Every dialogue has a direct URL link that will plop the user straight into a particular bot conversation.

+If your brand has a physical retail space, you can turn a link into a QR codes that’s easy to scan while a customer is in the store — an excellent way to convert foot traffic into online connections.

+When a customer scans yours (whether from an in-store display, a checkout screen, or a window flyer), they’ll automatically be connected as a contact.

+## Part 4: How bots can segment your contact list based on individual shoppers interests and needs